 Annual performance reviews are an antiquated practice that both employees and managers dread.
-Good thing they take place just once a year, right?
+Good thing they only take place once a year, right?

-If everyone in the company hates annual performance reviews, why even bother conducting them?
+If everyone in your company hates annual performance reviews, why even bother conducting them?

-That's the direction many companies are moving in — they're ditching annual performance reviews for good, and they're ditching them in record numbers.
+That's the direction many companies are moving in—they're ditching annual performance reviews for good, and they're ditching them in record numbers.
 Here's why: annual performance reviews are worse than a waste of time.

-UCLA professor Samuel A. Culbert wrote an article in the Wall Street Journal titled "Get Rid of the Performance Review" (and later, a book by the same name), where he laid out exactly how annual performance reviews "...destroy morale, kill teamwork, and hurt the bottom line."
+In an article in the Wall Street Journal titled "Get Rid of the Performance Review", UCLA professor Samuel A. Culbert laid out exactly how annual performance reviews "...destroy morale, kill teamwork, and hurt the bottom line."

 Culbert noted that: